voodoochild/blacklionchest/_harp/public/posts/points-of-interest-feb-6.md

-Rubi Bayer, Steve Hwang, Anthony Ordon
+*Hosted by Rubi Bayer, with Steve Hwang, and Anthony Ordon*

 Looks like we start in the jungle summit with the wrecked Pact Fleet: Verdant Brink.
 Working through the Pale Reaver outpost events that were mentioned in the week.
 Pulling